speedfuns/botw/MasterSwordAndDungeons.md

 Climb down the tower or perform a Fall Damage Cancel.

 Run to the **Magnesis Trial** and complete it. `(1/24)`
+> DLC: Grab the **Ruby** in the nearby chest.

-Grab the **Hylian Herbs** behind Magnesis to heal from launches later.
+> Optional: Grab the **Hylian Herbs** behind Magnesis for safety.
 > Optional: You may grab **Ice Arrows** from the chest in the middle of the swamp to reduce horse RNG later.
-If you do this, also get **Fire Arrows** to activate Bareeda Naag later.
+If you do this, also get **Fire Arrows**, as Bareeda Naag is faster than Shae Loya if you have them.

 Warp to the **Shrine of Resurrection**.